inorbit-ai/inorbit-robot-connectors/README.md

 Take a look at its [README](mir_connector/README.md) for more details.

+### Instock ASRS

+The [InOrbit](https://inorbit.ai/) Connector for the [Instock](https://instock.com/) ASRS.
+Making use of Instock REST API and InOrbit's Edge SDK, the Connector allows the integration of Instock ASRS with your fleet on InOrbit, unlocking interoperability.

+A single instance of the Connector is capable of controlling an entire Instock ASRS.

+Take a look at its [README](instock_connector/README.md) for more details.

 ## Development

 See [CONTRIBUTING.md](CONTRIBUTING.md) for information related to developing the code.